Measurement of coherent exclusive $J/\psi\to\mu^+\mu^-$ production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{\textrm{NN}}}=5.36$ TeV with the ATLAS detector: Trigger efficiency measurement

 The $\jpsi\to\mumu$ yields are extracted from individual mass fits in each $(|\eta_{\textrm{1}}|,~|\eta_{\textrm{2}}|)$ bin, separately for events satisfying the supporting trigger and for events satisfying both the supporting and L1 TRT triggers.
 The resulting yields are then used to calculate the L1 TRT trigger efficiencies.
 These are then compared with the efficiencies calculated similarly in signal MC to derive per-event trigger efficiency scale factors (SFs).
 Figure~\ref{fig:trigger_eff} shows the measured L1 TRT trigger efficiencies and SFs for dimuon events as a function of $|\eta_{\textrm{1}}|$ and $|\eta_{\textrm{2}}|$.
 The observed efficiency is around 60--90\% if at least one muon is found in the TRT barrel region, and is approximately 80--90\% if at least one muon is in the TRT endcap region.
 The efficiency drops typically to 14--50\% if there is a muon in either transition or TRT endcap edge regions.
 Similarly, the extracted SF values vary with $|\eta_{\textrm{1}}|$ and $|\eta_{\textrm{2}}|$, as seen in Figure~\ref{fig:trig2}.
 The mismodeling of the L1 TRT trigger efficiency in MC simulation observed in Figure~\ref{fig:trig2} is due to the TRT module-level deadtime that is not accounted for in the simulation.

 The measured SFs are used to correct the simulated signal and background MC events.
 They are applied as multiplicative factors to the MC event weights.
-In particular, they improve the $\epsilon_C$ factors used in Eq.~\ref{eq:xs}.
+In particular, they improve the $\epsilon_C$ factors used in Eq.~\ref{eq:xs} by providing an accurate description of the L1 TRT trigger efficiency as a function of $y$.
 Due to the limited size of the data sample from the supporting trigger, the same SFs (as derived for muon pairs) are applied also to the dielectron final states.
 Possible differences between the SFs for muons and electrons are taken into account in the signal mass fit procedure (Section~\ref{sec:mass_fit}), by allowing the relative yields of $\jpsi\to\ee$ and $\jpsi\to\mumu$ events to float.
 No dependence of the L1 TRT trigger SFs on other aspects of the muon-pair kinematics, including the individual $\pT$ of the muons, is observed.
 Similarly, the muon charge and azimuthal angle efficiency-dependence is well modelled in the MC simulation.

 The HLT selection efficiency of the signal trigger is studied using exclusive 2-track events satisfying the supporting trigger with the same L1 selection as the signal trigger, but with relaxed HLT requirements.
 The same event selection as the SR is also used.
 The HLT selection efficiency in data is found to be above 99\% for the signal process.
 Good agreement is found between the HLT efficiency in data and in MC simulation, and thus no additional HLT correction is applied to MC-simulated events.